-Note: The couple's \$40,000 in federal adjusted gross income for 2021 falls below the \$109,050 limit for Rhode Island's tax break on pension and/or annuity income, so they pass that factor in determining eligibility for the modification.
+The couple's \$40,000 in federal AGI for 2021 falls below the \$119,800 limit for Rhode Island's modification on pension and/or annuity income, so they meet that requirement in determining eligibility for the modification.

-The couple's federal adjusted gross income includes taxable income from pension and/or annuity income (in this example, military retirement pay and the 401(k) plan distributions), so they pass that factor.
+The couple's federal AGI includes taxable income from pension and/or annuity income (in this example, military retirement pay and the 401(k) plan distributions), so they meet that requirement.

 However, only Ethan has reached full retirement age as defined by the Social Security Administration; Emma has not.
-Thus, only his portion of the couple's overall pension and/or annuity income is eligible for the break.
+Thus, only his portion of the couple's overall pension and/or annuity income is eligible for the modification.
 In this example, the answer is straightforward: Only Ethan has pension and/or annuity income, so 100% of the taxable portion of his pension and/or annuity income will qualify for the exclusion.
-In other words, in this example, all of Ethan's \$8,000 in taxable military retirement pay and all of Ethan's \$2,000 in taxable income from his 401(k) plan, for a total of \$10,000, is excluded from the couple's income for purposes of Rhode Island's tax break.
-(That total of \$10,000 falls below the annual \$15,000 limit per person.)
+In other words, in this example, all of Ethan's \$8,000 in taxable military retirement pay and all of Ethan's \$2,000 in taxable income from his 401(k) plan, for a total of \$10,000, is excluded from the couple's income for purposes of Rhode Island's tax modification.
+That total of \$10,000 falls below the annual \$15,000 limit per person.

 Ethan, 68, and Emma, 64, are married and file a joint return.
-For 2021, their federal income tax return shows federal adjusted gross income \$80,000 from the following sources:
+For 2022, their federal income tax return shows federal AGI \$80,000 from the following sources: